-Essential Abilities: Behavioral/Emotional Sensitivity - Nursing students are expected to have the psycho-emotional ability required to fully use their cognitive abilities, employ good judgment and carry out responsibilities in a timely manner with respect to professional nursing practice.
-In addition, nursing students must be able to quickly develop and maintain professional, sensitive, and effective relationships with individual patients, families, students, team members, faculty and others with whom they have professional contact, regardless of circumstances.
+Essential Abilities: Behavioral/Emotional Sensitivity - The nursing student must have sufficient biological or accommodated: psychoemotional ability required to fully use their cognitive abilities, employ good judgment and carry out responsibilities in a timely manner with respect to professional nursing practice.
+In addition, nursing students must be able to quickly develop and maintain professional, sensitive, and effective relationships with individual patients, families, students, team members, faculty, and others with whom they have professional contact, regardless of circumstances.
 In the practice setting these circumstances can frequently be stressful and require immediate appropriate response.
 Nursing students must be able to control impulsive behaviors and act in a socially responsible way regarding their own behavior, recognize the same in others, and take appropriate action as warranted.
-The nursing student is expected to have the psycho-emotional stability to function effectively under stress and to adapt to the healthcare environment, which can change rapidly and unpredictably.
+The nursing student is expected to have the psychoemotional stability to function effectively under stress and to adapt to the healthcare environment, which can change rapidly and unpredictably.
 The nursing student must be able to experience empathy for the situations and circumstances of others and effectively communicate that empathy.
 Nursing students must be cognizant of their values, attitudes, beliefs, affect, and experiences, and how these attributes or experiences may influence their own perceptions, behaviors, and relationships with others.
 Nursing students must be able and willing to examine and change their behavior when it interferes with relationships with others so that they can function effectively and collaboratively in diverse academic and professional work environments.

-Essential Abilities: Professional Conduct - The nursing student must be able to practice nursing in an ethical and professional manner at all times, adhering to the professional code of ethics, professional standards, and workplace/academic ethics and standards, including those standards related to the use of social media.
-They must possess characteristics including integrity, honesty, compassion, empathy, altruism, responsibility, maturity, respect and acceptance of differences.
-Nursing students must be able to engage in healthcare delivery in all settings and be able to provide care to all client populations, including but not limited to children, adolescents, adults of all ages, all genders, developmentally disabled persons, medically compromised individuals, individuals from all socioeconomic strata, and other vulnerable populations.
+Essential Abilities: Professional Conduct - The nursing student must have sufficient biological or accommodated: ethical and professional manner at all times, adhering to the professional code of ethics, professional standards, and workplace/academic ethics and standards, including those standards related to the use of social media.
+They must possess characteristics including integrity, honesty, compassion, empathy, altruism, responsibility, maturity, respect, and acceptance of differences.
+Nursing students must be able to engage in healthcare delivery in all settings and be able to provide care to all client populations, including but not limited to children, adolescents, adults of all ages, all genders, individuals with disabilities, medically compromised individuals, individuals from all socioeconomic strata, and other vulnerable populations.
 Professional conduct is expected in both academic and clinical/community environments.
 Behaviors demonstrating acceptance of and respect for diversity are expected, including but not limited to race/ethnicity, gender, sexual orientation, religion, national origin, and ability/disability.
 Nursing students are expected to meet UW-Eau Claire's attendance requirements in all courses and clinical activities.
 Academic integrity must be maintained in all clinical and classroom experiences.